Bvngee/bvngee.com/src/content/blog/compile-sway-and-wlroots-together-from-source.md

 ---
-title: How to compile Sway with wlroots from source (+ Nix shell)
+title: Compiling Sway with wlroots from source (+ Nix shell)
 tags: []
 publishedDate: May 25th, 2024
 updatedDate: []